Stun At The Pool Party In One Of These 20 White Swimsuits

-With summer coming up and a veritable nation of bathing-suit choices swimming (sorry, had to) before our eyes, we find ourselves paralyzed with indecision regarding which suits we’re going to commit to for the season.
-Do we opt for a trendy tie-dye or leopard-print number bikini?
-Keep it old school and retro with some kind of sporty, logo-ed maillot?
-Choose an allover print that may create questionable optical illusions on our lady lumps?
-There are too many options, and not enough vacation time (or disposable income) to properly address them all.
+With summer coming up and a seemingly infinite number of bathing suit choices swimming (sorry, had to) before our eyes, we find ourselves unable to decide which styles we’re going to commit to for the season.
+Do we opt for a trendy tie-dye or leopard-print bikini?
+Keep it old-school and retro with some kind of sporty, logo-ed maillot?
+Choose an allover print that will stand out on the beach?

-When confronted with too much of a good thing, our strategy is to find some outside inspiration to channel into the decision-making process, and we couldn’t but think of a certain upcoming national holiday with a particular, tried-and-true color scheme.
-Rather than follow flighty swimwear trends or engage with a print that may not have your curves’ best interests at heart, why not pick a color from that old reliable triumvirate of red, blue, or, our personal, eternally chic favorite, white?
-When it comes to swimwear, this light-reflecting hue connotes glamour, elegance, and most importantly, simplicity — something that our decision-fatigued mind could benefit from right now.
-So click through to see the best white swimsuits we could rustle up, and give yourself a clean slate for the upcoming summer.
+When confronted with too much of a good thing, rather than follow flighty swimwear trends or engage with a print that you may tire of after a few wears, why not pick an eternally chic favorite like a white swimsuit?

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.